B C M

 As we enter 2023, MA portfolios are substantially more conservative than they were this time last year.
 Even if we see a repeat of 2022 in 2023, we would expect only a modest drawdown in MA portfolios and an even wider margin of relative outperformance versus market indices.

 And, of course, the further we are into this bear market, the closer we are to its end.
-Historically, the average bull market has lasted about 48 months, or about twice as long as the average bear market.
+Historically, the average bull market has lasted about 48 months, much longer than the average bear market.
 Indeed, seeing the glass half full shows better looking times ahead.